moliver28/research-handbook/content/handbook/business-technology/data-team/platform/dbt-guide.md

 ## Model Efficiency

 A models efficiency is a measure of how well the model uses the Snowflake resources to produce the model.
-At this time is is not a measure of the queries used as we have not found a way to procedurally and reliably quantify the actions taken within a query.
+At this time it is not a measure of the queries used as we have not found a way to procedurally and reliably quantify the actions taken within a query.
 The efficiency score of a model can be determined for each model invocation and is a based on three numbers determined from the queries executed by the model.
 The component numbers are indented to provide a insight into where to investigate when the overall